Sweden men's national football team: 1950 FIFA World Cup

 In the 1950 World Cup, the Swedish football association did not allow any professional Swedish football players to take part.
 Consequently, Sweden only fielded amateur players during the tournament.

 Qualifying for the tournament as one of six European national teams, Sweden played in the same group as Italy and Paraguay.
 (India withdrew from the group.)

 In the first match, Sweden beat Italy 3–2 in São Paulo.
 The second match was a 2–2 draw against Paraguay.
 With the most points in the group, Sweden advanced to the next round.

 Their first game in the second stage – also a group format – was against the hosts Brazil.
-It was played at the Maracanã Stadium with a total attendance of more than 138,000, to this day the record attendance for the Swedish national team.
+It was played at the Maracanã Stadium with a total attendance of more than 138,000, to this day the record attendance for the Sweden national team.
 The game ended 7–1 to Brazil and it is rumored that almost everyone in the Brazilian audience waved the Swedes goodbye with their scarfs.

 The next game was against Uruguay, who Sweden played against for the first time in World Cup history.
 Played in São Paulo, Uruguay won the game 3–2, which meant Sweden were unable to play for the gold.

 The final game for Sweden in the tournament was played in São Paulo, against Spain.
 Sweden won 3–1 with goals by Stig Sundqvist (15'), Bror Mellberg (34') and Karl-Erik Palmér (79').
 Sweden finished 3rd in the group and took their first World Cup medal.
 As Sweden was the best placed European team, Sweden was, as the time, regarded "unofficial European champions".

 At the Summer Olympics in 1952 in Helsinki, Sweden continued to achieve success and won an Olympic bronze.
 The following year, the Football Association decided not to allow foreign professionals to play in the national team and the team failed to qualify for the World Championships in Switzerland in 1954 when Sweden only came second in their qualifying group behind Belgium.